RaijmakersH/az900-labs/Instructions/Walkthroughs/04-Create a virtual network.md

 9. Search for vm2 in under resources.
 In the Overview screen, connect to **vm2** using RDP.
 You can follow steps **2 to 7**.

-10. In Powershell, at the prompt enter the following command tehn press enter:
+10. In Powershell, at the prompt enter the following command then press enter:

    ```PowerShell
    New-NetFirewallRule –DisplayName “Allow ICMPv4-In” –Protocol ICMPv4